 At A Guardian Angel Adoptions, we love building families!
 As owners and directors, we have dreamed your dream and we understand what it is like to be waiting and searching for your child.
-Through our own adoptions and many years serving adoptive families, expectant birth mothers and children we have gained a special love for families seeking to grow their own families through adoption.
-With our combined experience and committed staff, we promise to walk your adoption journey with you from the very first step until we place your precious baby in your arms and beyond.
+Through our own adoptions and many years serving adoptive families, expectant birth mothers and children, we have gained a special love for families seeking to grow their own families through adoption services.
+With our combined experience and committed adoption staff, we promise to walk your adoption journey with you from the very first step until we place your precious baby in your arms and beyond.

 Why Choose Us?

 After our own adoptions, we knew the adoption process could be smoother, more ethical and more supportive of adoptive families.
-We understood from our experiences that the most important things are often overlooked by agencies.
+We understood, from our experiences, that the most important parts about adoption assistance are often overlooked by agencies.
 At A Guardian Angel Adoptions we work on creating a supportive, loving and compassionate process to ensure that the most important moments are as stress free, beautiful and sacred as they deserve to be.
-Through best adoption practices, complete adherence to licensing regulations and years of experience, we feel we have accomplished this objective and feel blessed to have created our big beautiful A Guardian Angel Family!
+Through best adoption practices, complete adherence to adoption licensing regulations and years of experience, we feel we have accomplished this objective and feel blessed to have created our big, beautiful A Guardian Angel Family!

 Steps to Adoption.

 A Guardian Angel tailors each step of the adoption process specifically for your family.
 Our experienced adoption professionals are here to help you every step of the way, from your first question to post-placement and follow-up.
 Contact us to learn more about each step of the adoption process.